 Osmosis – Exchange and Transport Ep 3

 Osmosis is all about the movement of water.
-Specifically, it is the diffusion of free water molecules from an area of high water potential to an area of low water potential across a partially permeable membrane.
+Specifically, it is the movement of free water molecules from an area of higher water potential to an area of lower water potential across a partially permeable membrane.
 As we saw in diffusion, the water molecules move both ways, but the overall net movement is down the...
 Continue Reading →

 Water – Biological Molecules Ep 6